AtulBisht/Sunbeam-Weather-App/README.md

 ### For Windows
 ``npm run build-win``

-Note: If you use macOS to create distributable file install wine otherwise it will give "Could not find "wine" on your system"
+Note: If you use macOS to create distributable file install wine.

 ### For MacOS
 ``npm run build-mac``